-103202 Scientific Research Methods (3 Credit Hours)
+103202 Scientific Research Methods

-The course focuses on the analysis of business problems and the use of scientific research as a problem solving tool.
+The course focuses on the analysis of business problems and the use of scientific research as a problem-solving tool.
 This encompasses the understanding and application of appropriate research designs, research methods, research project execution, and research statistics, the use of the computer for data analysis, report writing, and presentation.

-102102 Principles of Management (2) (3 Credit Hours)
+102102 Principles of Management (2)

 This course is designed to complement and broaden the student's knowledge of the essential principles and concepts of management.
-The student will be given the opportunity to learn about the concept of strategic management, human resource management, organizational behavior, motivation and other related concepts.
+The student will be given the opportunity to learn about the concept of strategic management, human resource management, organisational behaviour, motivation and other related concepts.
 All of which will help the student to learn the skills required to be a good leader and manager.

-103204 Computer application in Business (3 Credit Hours)
+Computer application in Business

 The course aims to prepare students to use microcomputers in business.
-It introduces students to Microsoft office, SPSS, quantitative analysis package, and other application software.
+It introduces students to Microsoft Office, SPSS, quantitative analysis package, and other application software.